What Is Executive Coaching? The Complete 2026 Guide

 Measurement Baseline, Post, 90-day assessments Baseline, Post, 90-day assessments

-We have two programs based on seniority and complexity.
+Now that you understand what is executive coaching, here are two programs based on seniority and complexity.

 For founders, executives, VPs, senior leaders and department heads: High Performance Executive Coaching (HPEC) uses the same HPLOS frameworks customized for the unique stressors and realities of senior leadership.
-Every session focuses on what you're actually dealing with: the strategic decisions, the team challenges, the stakeholder issues, the things keeping you up at night.
+Every session focuses on what you’re dealing with: the strategic decisions, the team challenges, the stakeholder issues, the things keeping you up at night.
 Four months, 8 sessions, by phone. $7,500.

 Who needs executive coaching?